Skip to main content

 PAGET’S DISEASE

-Paget's Disease, a disease that arises from an accelerated bone formation, often affects a person's hip.
+Paget's disease, a disease that arises from accelerated bone formation, often affects a person's hip.
 When this happens, the density and shape of your hip bone change.
 The changes cause pain in the bone and joint inflammation.

 AVASCULAR NECROSIS